LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs.md

 * **Dialog Name**: Enter a name that's concise and clear.
 * **Dialog Type**: This is read only.
 * **Domain**: Select a domain to associate it with the dialog.
 * **Auto Escalation Threshold**: Applicable for [Auto Escalation dialogs](conversation-builder-dialogs-auto-escalation-dialogs.html) only.
-Select the maximum number of times the fallback message should be sent within a question before triggering the Auto Escalation dialog.
-LivePerson recommends setting this to "3," but you can set this to a different value, based on your confidence that the fallback response will resolve the user's issue.
+Select the maximum number of consecutive times the fallback message should be sent within a question before triggering the Auto Escalation dialog.
+Example: You set the threshold to 3.
+The consumer enters an incorrect answer three times, receiving the fallback response each time.
+After the fourth incorrect answer, the Auto Escalation dialog is triggered.

+    LivePerson recommends setting this to "3," but you can set this to a different value based on your confidence that the fallback response will resolve the user's issue.

 ### Disable or enable a dialog